photoprism/photoprism-docs/docs/getting-started/portainer/index.md

     There is no default [in case no password was provided](../../user-guide/users/cli.md#changing-a-password).
 A minimum length of 8 characters is required.

 !!! tldr ""
-    It is **not possible to change the database password** with `MARIADB_PASSWORD` after MariaDB has been started for the first time.
-However, choosing a secure password is not essential if you don't [expose the database to other apps or hosts](../troubleshooting/mariadb.md#cannot-connect).
-To enable [automatic schema updates](../troubleshooting/mariadb.md#auto-upgrade) after upgrading to a new major version, make sure that  `MARIADB_AUTO_UPGRADE` is set to a non-empty value.
+    You cannot change the database password with `MARIADB_PASSWORD` after MariaDB has been started for the first time.
+However, choosing a secure password is not essential if you do not share the database with other applications or [expose it over a network](../troubleshooting/mariadb.md#cannot-connect).
+To enable [automatic schema updates](../troubleshooting/mariadb.md#auto-upgrade) when upgrading to a new major version, please make sure that `MARIADB_AUTO_UPGRADE` is set to a non-empty value.

 When you're done, scroll down and click "Deploy the stack" without changing any of the other options: